Exact Distance Oracles for Planar Graphs with Failing Vertices: Near Linear Space Data Structure for any Number of Failures

 We can identify these $DDG^\circ$s in $\cO(k \log n)$ time by traversing the parent pointers from each $P_i$, for $i \in X$, and marking all the nodes that have an internal failed vertex.
 We make one small but crucial change to FR-Dijkstra.
 When running FR-Dijkstra, we do not relax edges whose tail is a failed vertex.
 This guarantees that, although failed vertices might appear in the graph on which FR-Dijkstra is invoked, the $u$-to-$v$ shortest path computed by FR-Dijkstra does not contain any failed vertices.
 We therefore obtain the following lemma.

-\begin{lemma} There exists a data structure of size $\cO(n \log n)$, which can be constructed in $\cO(n \log^2 n)$ time, and answer the following queries in $\cO(\sqrt{kn}\log^2 n)$ time.
-Given vertices $u$ and $v$, and a set $X$ of $k$ failing vertices, report the length of a shortest $u$-to-$v$ path in that avoids the vertices of $X$. \end{lemma} \begin{proof} We have already discussed the space occupied by the oracle and the time required to build it.
+\begin{lemma} There exists a data structure of size $\cO(n \log n)$, which can be constructed in $\cO(n \log^2 n)$ time, and answers the following queries in $\cO(\sqrt{kn}\log^2 n)$ time.
+Given vertices $u$ and $v$, and a set $X$ of $k$ failed vertices, report the length of a shortest $u$-to-$v$ path that avoids the vertices of $X$. \end{lemma} \begin{proof} We have already discussed the space occupied by the oracle and the time required to build it.
 It remains to analyze the query algorithm.

 \emph{Correctness.} First, it is easy to see that no edge $(y,z)$ of any of the $DDG^ \circ$s in $\mathcal D$ represents a path containing a vertex $x \in X$, unless $\{y,z\} \cap X \neq \emptyset$.
 The latter case does not affect the correctness of the algorithm, since in FR-Dijkstra we do not relax edges whose tail is a failed vertex.
 Hence, the algorithm never computes a distance corresponding to a path going through a failed vertex.